centrahq/api-documentation/source/guides/plugins/adyen-checkout.md

 #### Capturing Swish payments

-Due to the way Adyen APIs communicate with ours, you may encounter an issue of Swish payments not being correctly captured.
+Due to the way Adyen API communicates with ours, you may encounter an issue of Swish payments not being correctly captured.
 In this scenario we send a capture request to Adyen, they respond with a message saying "Please reserve the order", but then never send us a message about the order being successfully completed.
 As a result, the order ends up in Centra with a "Waiting for payment" status.

 ```eval_rst
 .. image:: images/order-wfp.png